1995 Okinawa rape incident: Reaction

 The Okinawa Prefectural Assembly passed a resolution to protest against the actions of the U.S. military.
-On October 21, a rally was held in Ginowan City to protest the incident and the US military bases.
+On October 21 the anti-base movement reached its apex, a rally was held in Ginowan City to protest the incident and the U.S. military bases.
 About 85,000 residents participated in the rally, including the Governor of Okinawa Masahide Ota.
 This was the largest protest in Okinawa since the treaty was signed in 1960.
-The then governor of Okinawa Masahide Ota even refused to sign the documents required by the US military base.
+The then governor of Okinawa Masahide Ota even refused to sign the documents required by the U.S. military base.

 As a consequence of the protests regarding jurisdiction, the U.S. made concessions and agreed to consider transferring suspects to the Japanese before an indictment if the severity of the alleged crime warranted it.
-This agreement was decided at an emergency meeting between U.S. President Bill Clinton and Japanese Prime Minister Ryutaro Hashimoto.
+This agreement was decided at an emergency meeting between U.S. president Bill Clinton and Japanese prime minister Ryutaro Hashimoto.
 The people of Okinawa also placed a full-page advertisement in The New York Times decrying the rape and other aspects of the U.S. bases in Okinawa.
-In 1996, the United States and Japan signed a bilateral agreement to reduce the amount of land on Okinawa covered by U.S. bases by 21 percent—the U.S. military had previously occupied 19 percent of the island.

-U.S. Navy Admiral Richard C. Macke was the commander of United States Pacific Command at the time of the attack.
-At a press conference during November 1995, Macke said of the men's actions: "I think it was absolutely stupid.
-I have said several times: for the price they paid to rent the car [used in the crime], they could have had a girl [prostitute]."
-These remarks were condemned as insensitive, and Macke was dismissed from his post and forced into early retirement.
-He was also reduced in rank to rear admiral (two-star) from full admiral (four-star), which reduced his pension from US$7,384/month to US$5,903/month.